 Without added preservatives and chemicals that are in pre-packaged grated cheese, your cheese will taste better and melt better.
 You will get that perfect ooey-gooey cheesy taste with a creaminess that you just can’t get from a pre-grated bag of cheese.

-Parmesano Reggiano comes from Reggio Emilia in Italy.
+Parmesano Reggiano comes from the Parma or Reggio Emilia regions in Italy.
 It is made in big wheels and aged for anywhere between 24-36 months.
 It is salty, creamy, and nutty all at the same time.
 It is true parmesan cheese.

-It comes with an authenticity certificate that proves that it is 100% true Parmesan Reggiano made in the region and followed all of the Italian guidelines.
+It comes with an authenticity certificate that proves that it is 100% true Parmigiano Reggiano made in the region and followed all of the Italian guidelines.

 If you are serious about pizza and consider yourself a pizzaiolo, you must use this cheese.
 Yes, it is a bit more expensive, but it has much more flavor, so you will actually use less of it.

-The powder parmesan in a green bottle is not true parmesan, and that is why most people dump so much on their plates because it doesn’t have any taste.
+The powdered parmesan in a green bottle is not true parmesan, and that is why most people dump so much on their plates because it doesn’t have any taste.

-If you are still on the fence about Parmesano Reggiano, do a taste test.
-Trust us; you will become a parmesano aficionado.
+If you are still on the fence about Parmigiano Reggiano, do a taste test.
+Trust us; you will become a parmesan-o aficionado.